 “Like a lot of you, I’ve had my share of bumps in life.
 Getting knocked down has taught me to get back up and fight—to come back stronger.
-And I think that’s the spirit we need to protect our environment, improve our schools, and solve our transportation problems, especially with what is going on in Washington DC.
+And I think that’s the spirit we need in Boulder County to protect our environment and public lands, improve educational opportunity and housing affordability, and solve our transportation problems, especially with what is going on in Washington DC.
 My life’s story is one of fight and survival.
-And my time growing up in Colorado, fighting cancer (twice), and serving the people as an elected official and local government manager has prepared me to fight – and win – for Boulder County as your next Commissioner.”
+My time growing up in Colorado, fighting cancer (twice), and serving the people as an elected official and local government manager has also prepared me to effectively fight – and win – for Boulder County as your next Commissioner.”

 Cancer and Loss Gave Me Determination

 I first learned the lesson of persisting—even after you’ve been knocked down—from my hardworking parents.
 As a young man, my voice went hoarse.
 I was diagnosed with thyroid cancer, and I did not have health insurance.
 This experience reinforced what I had learned from my parents.
 Later in life, my second cancer, leukemia, again taught me that important lesson.